cliosight/Docs/README.md

 }
   ```
 ## Claiming Trustworthiness <a name="trust"></a>
-It is possible to disable uploading data from CSV files through the import data option in forms created for an in-house datasource.
+It is possible to disable uploading CSV file contents through the import data option in forms created for an in-built datasource.
 Reports created from these tables can however serve as inputs to tables of other datasources from which reports can be generated.
 This ensures that the primary table and associated sub-form tables receive their inputs via the designated form interface only.
 As a result, any reports or charts generated from these tables will showcase a true representation of the data captured through the intended workflow.
 This approach helps maintain integrity and reliability of the data, reinforcing the accuracy of subsequent analyses and insights derived from the visualization widgets.

 ## JSON body of a Trigger <a name="trigger"></a>